-The University has contracts for the construction of University facilities, including an academic building, the library, a new central utility plant, and the chilled water loop.
-Commitments under these contracts approximated \$29,500,000 entered into as of June 30, 2023.
+The University has contracts for the construction of University facilities, including an academic building (Mood-Bridwell), two new residence halls and welcome center, the library, Maple Street parking lot, a new central utility plant, and the chilled water loop.
+Commitments under these contracts approximated \$60,527,184 entered into as of June 30, 2024.